microsoft/mimalloc/readme.md

   bounded worst-case times with reference counting).
   Partly due to its simplicity, mimalloc has been ported to many systems (Windows, macOS, Linux, WASM, various BSD's, Haiku, MUSL, etc) and has excellent support for dynamic overriding.
+  At the same time, it is an industrial strength allocator that runs (very) large scale distributed services on thousands of machines with excellent worst case latencies.
 - __free list sharding__: instead of one big free list (per size class) we have many smaller lists per "mimalloc page" which reduces fragmentation and increases locality --